Teardown (video game): Modding

 Custom levels and structures can be modelled using the program MagicaVoxel and imported into the game.
-Teardown includes a level editor and integration with the Steam Workshop.
+On PCs, Teardown includes a level editor and integration with the Steam Workshop.
 Most game elements are scriptable using the Lua programming language.
 Early on, players created art using the in-game tools, while mods had appeared by November 2020.
-More than 1,100 mods had been submitted to the Steam Workshop by May 2022.
-The game highlights select mods curated by the developers.
-The Art Vandals expansion, released in December 2022, was modelled as a mod to showcase the modding system's capabilities.
+Certain mods provide alternative gameplay in different genres.
+More than 6,000 mods had been submitted to the Steam Workshop by September 2023, up from 1,100 in May 2022 and over 5,000 in March 2023.
+Modding competitions are held biannually.
+Teardown on PCs highlights developer-curated mods in the main menu.
+On consoles, select mods are released as part of "Mod Pack" collections.